MaterializeInc/materialize/doc/user/content/guides/dbt.md

     dbt run
     ```

     This command generates **executable SQL code** from any model files under the specified directory and runs it in the target environment.
-You can find the compiled statements under `/target/run` and `target/compiled`, in the dbt project folder.
+You can find the compiled statements under `/target/run` and `target/compiled` in the dbt project folder.

-1. Using a new terminal window, [connect](/connect/cli/) to Materialize to double check that all the objects were created:
+1. Using a new terminal window, [connect](/connect/cli/) to Materialize to double-check that all objects have been created:

     ```bash
     psql -U materialize -h localhost -p 6875 materialize